By Caroline Porter

-Co-published December 9, 2019 by the Institute for Nonprofit News and the Shorenstein Center on Media, Politics and Public Policy at the Harvard Kennedy School.
-Written by Caroline Porter.
+Co-published by the Institute for Nonprofit News and the Shorenstein Center on Media, Politics and Public Policy at the Harvard Kennedy School.
 PDF version can be downloaded here.

 In February 2012, the nonprofit news organization Mother Jones published a seemingly ordinary story that would prove to change its fate.
 The story profiled a Republican donor, Frank VanderSloot, and among other things, his treatment of a gay journalist.
 Shortly thereafter, VanderSloot and his company, Melaleuca Inc., filed a defamation lawsuit against Mother Jones, beginning a nearly three-year saga that ended in 2015 with a judge in Idaho ruling in the magazine’s favor.
 “All of the statements at issue are non-actionable truth or substantial truth,” the judge found, protected as fair comment under the First Amendment.